 The manner of production and publication of the CAP message is not prescribed in this profile.

-There are several existing profiles and specifications related to CAP messages that detail values of and requirements on particular data fields.
+There are several specifications related to CAP messages that detail values of and requirements on particular data fields.
 Such specifications include:

 OASIS Integrated Public Alert and Warning System (IPAWS)